MicrosoftDocs/Viva/Viva/insights/personal/Use/email-digests-3.md

 * **Wellbeing** - See if you're getting good balance between work and personal time, then find ways to disconnect and unwind after hours.
 * **Network** - See who's in your network and make sure you're keeping up with important contacts and relationships.
 * **Collaboration** - Get tips on how to plan your calendar, spend less time in low-quality meetings, and write more effective emails.
-* **Team insights** - If you're a team manager or lead with a P1 license, you'll also see insights about your team and suggestions on how to help improve or maintain your team's wellbeing and effectiveness.
+* **Team insights** - If you're a team lead or manager with a P1 license, you'll also see insights about your team and suggestions on how to help improve or maintain your team's wellbeing and effectiveness.
 For more details about team insights, see [Team insights](../../use/team-insights.md).
 You can add or remove team members in [Config settings](dashboard-2.md#config-settings).

-> [!Note]
+>[!Note]
-> Only you can see your data, see [Privacy FAQ](../overview/mya-faq.md#privacy) for details.
+>Only you can see your data.
+See [Privacy FAQ](../overview/mya-faq.md#privacy) for details.

 Here's an example of a monthly digest email.